-Ultimate Medical Academy is registered with the lowa College Student Aid Commission to operate as a postsecondary educational institution that offers distance education programs to lowa residents.
-Registration in lowa does not infer that the Commission or the State of lowa endorses the school or approves the quality of the school's educational programs.
-The Commission's registration authorizes the school to operate within the State of lowa for the purpose of offering postsecondary educational programs to lowa residents.
+Ultimate Medical Academy is registered with the Iowa College Student Aid Commission to operate as a postsecondary educational institution that offers distance education programs to Iowa residents.
+Registration in Iowa does not infer that the Commission or the State of Iowa endorses the school or approves the quality of the school's educational programs.
+The Commission's registration authorizes the school to operate within the State of Iowa for the purpose of offering postsecondary educational programs to Iowa residents.